meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ]
 ```

-If you want to filter results based on the `director` and `genres` attributes, you must add them to the `filterableAttributes` list:
+If you want to filter results based on the `director` and `genres` attributes, you must first add them to the `filterableAttributes` list:

 <CodeSamples id="faceted_search_update_settings_1" />

-**This step is mandatory and cannot be done at search time**  because Meilisearch needs to prepare an index before you can use filters.
-Updating `filterableAttributes` may take a significant amount of time depending on your dataset size.
+**This step is mandatory and cannot be done at search time**.
+Updating `filterableAttributes` requires Meilisearch to re-configure your index, which will take an amount of time proportionate to your dataset size and complexity.

 ::: note
 By default, `filterableAttributes` is empty.
 Filters do not work without first explicitly adding attributes to the `filterableAttributes` list.